 What’s The Weather Like?

-Your garage will need more heating if you live in a predominantly cold neighborhood.
-As a result, you might require a larger heater.
+Your garage will need more heating if you live in a predominantly cold neighborhood or if there are frequent bad winter conditions.
+As a result, you might require a larger garage propane heater and a larger propane tank – 500 lb or even 1000 lb.
 Similarly, consider sizable heaters for the bad days if your area records extremely low winter temperatures.

 What Do You Use Your Garage For?

 Do you have a workshop or hobby space in your garage?
 If so, you might want to keep it a little warmer than traditional garages.
 Because of this, you’ll need a bigger heater.